For Patients & Caregivers

 - You take sedatives: In theory, kava may increase sedation.

-- If you take CYP450 substrate drugs, especially CYP1A2 or CYP2E1 substrate drugs: Kava may increase both their effects and side effects.
+- If you take CYP450 substrate drugs, especially CYP1A2 or CYP2E1: Kava may increase both their effects and side effects.

 - You take acetaminophen: Kava increased the liver toxicity caused by acetaminophen in laboratory studies.

 - Hangover effect

 - Liver damage (rare): Immediately inform your doctor if you have yellowish discoloration of the skin, eyes, fingernails or toenails, nausea, or vomiting.

 - Low blood platelets and white blood cells with overdose or long-term use.
 Can also can cause dry flaking skin, respiratory problems, and hearing impairment.
 Inform your doctor immediately if you have any of these symptoms.